advrxh/Beatrix/README.md

 Beatrix.

-A local bot running on your windows system to help me quick.
+A general purpose telegram bot for controlling and managing your pc.

 TODO:
 - Downloading and Retrieving Files ✅